Highlights of Cambodia

 Overland from vibrant Phnom Penh to Siem Reap and the fabulous ruined cities and jungle-clad temples of UNESCO World Heritage Angkor

-This exciting 1-week Cambodia tour, Highlights of Cambodia, is in an overland adventure through this fascinating and still little-known country.
-We” begin in the hectic yet charming riverside capital of Phnom Penh, where we’ll take in some of the city’s famous sites as well as its vibrant street-life, local markets and lesser-seen back streets.
-From here we travel up-country through picturesque landscapes, traditional villages, and timeless rural scenes to the mysterious and dramatic jungle-clad temples of Angkor itself.
+This exciting 1-week Cambodia tour, Highlights of Cambodia, is an overland adventure through this fascinating and still little-known country.
+We begin in the hectic yet charming riverside capital of Phnom Penh, where we’ll take in some of the city’s famous sites as well as its vibrant street life, local markets and lesser-seen back streets.
+From here we travel up-country through picturesque landscapes, traditional villages, and timeless rural scenes to the atmospheric and dramatic jungle-clad temples of Angkor.

-Our Angkor programme is spread over 4 days, allowing for a comprehensive but leisurely-paced visit to this spectacular World Heritage destination.
-Plenty of free time also allows opportunities to sample Siem Reap’s lively markets, cafes and restaurants.
+Our Angkor programme is spread over 3 days, allowing for a comprehensive but leisurely-paced visit to this spectacular World Heritage destination.
+Plenty of free time also provides opportunities to sample Siem Reap’s lively markets, cafes and restaurants or perhaps check out the beautifully laid-out Angkor National Museum or even the unusual and fascinating Apopo, giant rat de-mining centre!
 We’ll try, to the best of our abilities, to get you to the right temples at the right time and avoid as much as possible crowds and the midday heat.
 You’re probably only going to visit Angkor once in your life so you may as well do it properly!

-An unforgettable tour – spectacular destinations, friendly people, informed (and fun) guides, comfortable, accommodation and plenty of great local food to discover.
-(And don’t worry, the deep fried tarantulas are not compulsory!)
+An unforgettable tour: spectacular destinations, friendly people, informed (and fun) guides, comfortable boutique-style accommodation and plenty of great local food to discover.
+(And don’t worry, the deep-fried tarantulas are not compulsory!)

-For those with more time, a slightly longer version of this tour – Cambodia Overland – is available including a boat journey up the scenic Sangkar River to Battambang and a return by road to Phnom Penh.
+For those with more time, a slightly longer version of our Highlights of Cambodia tour – the 10-day Cambodia Overland – is available which also includes the fascinating boat journey up the scenic Sangkar River in western Cambodia to Battambang, local livelihoods and cottage industries village tour by tuk-tuk followed by a return overland to Phnom Penh.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 1 - Phnom Penh - arrival and an introductory walking tour
+Day 1 - Phnom Penh - arrival and orientation walking tour

-Arrival in Cambodia’s bustling capital and check-in to a small, boutique-style downtown hotel.
+Arrival in Cambodia’s bustling capital and check in to a small, boutique-style downtown hotel.
 Some relaxation time before a leisurely introductory walking tour, including the historic French Quarter, a local market and the lively waterfront area.
-Get a first-hand feel for the vibrant street-life before sundowners at the famous FCC (Foreign Correspondents Club)?
+Get a first-hand feel for the vibrant street life before perhaps sundowners on the riverfront.

 Overnight: Phnom Penh Transport: Walk, Tuk Tuk, Meals: D,

-Day 2 - Phnom Penh - day tour of the main sites
+Day 2 - Phnom Penh - day tour of the iconic sites

-Tour of some of the sites of the fascinating capital, Phnom Penh: the infamous Killing Fields and S21, the highly moving Genocide Museum and the picturesque Royal Palace and Silver Pagoda for some photo opportunities.
-A mid-day visit to the Russian Market provides some ‘retail therapy’ and the opportunity for a local style lunch.
+Tour of some of the sites of the fascinating capital, Phnom Penh including the infamous Killing Fields and S21, the highly moving Genocide Museum and the picturesque Royal Palace and Silver Pagoda for some photo opportunities.
+A mid-day visit to the Russian Market provides some retail therapy and the opportunity for a local-style lunch.

 Day 3 - Overland to Siem Reap

 Journey up-country through Cambodia’s scenic countryside to the provincial town of Siem Reap in northwestern Cambodia – our base for the nearby temples of Angkor.
-Visits en route include the famous (or rather, infamous), ‘spider village’ of Skuon, (tasting not compulsory), and a rarely visited 11th-century temple.
-Lunch will be beside a picturesque lake.
-A sunset visit to the Prei Rup Temple at Angkor completes our day.
+Visits en route include the famous (or rather, infamous), ‘spider village’ of Skuon, (tasting not compulsory), a rarely visited 11th-century temple and lunch beside a picturesque lake.
+An atmospheric sunset visit to Prei Rup Temple completes our day.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, L, D,